mervinsantillanvillaceran/Responsive-Sidebar-UI/README.md

 # Responsive-Sidebar-UI
-This is a responsive UI with sidebar for admin pages
+This is a responsive UI for admin pages with a sidebar menu and a swipe functionality for mobile view.